 The second group of classifiers works in the spatial or pixel domain, among others, \citep{yu2019attributing,Wang2020,wang2020cnn,zhao2021multi,zhao2021learning} train (convolutional) neural networks directly on the raw images to identify various \ac{gan} architectures.
 Building upon pixel-CNN \cite{wang2021representative} adds neural attention.
 According to \citep{yu2019attributing}, the classifier features in the final layers constitute the fingerprint for each \ac{gan} and are interesting to visualize.
 Instead of relying on deep-learning, \citep{marra2019gans} proposed \ac{gan}-fingerprints working exclusively with denoising-filter and mean operations, whereas~\citep{Guarnera2020} computes convolutional traces.

-\cite{Tang2021} uses a simple first level discrete wavelet transform, this means no multi-scale representation as a preprocessing step to compute spectral correlations between the color bands of an image, which are then further processed to obtain features for a classifier.
-To the best of our knowledge, we are the first to work directly with a spatio-frequency wavelet packet representation in a multi-scale fashion.
-Our analysis goes beyond previous Fourier based analysis.
-Fourier looses all spatial information, wavelets preserve it.
+\cite{Tang2021} uses a simple first-level discrete wavelet transform, this means no multi-scale representation as a preprocessing step to compute spectral correlations between the color bands of an image, which are then further processed to obtain features for a classifier. \cite{younus2020effective} use a Haar-wavelet transform to study edge inconsistencies in manipulated images.

+To the best of our knowledge, we are the first to work directly with a spatio-frequency wavelet \textit{packet} representation in a multi-scale fashion.
+Our analysis goes beyond previous Fourier-based studies.
+Fourier loses all spatial information while wavelets preserve it.
+Compared to previous wavelet-based work, we also consider the packet approach and boundary wavelets.
+The packet approach allows us to decompose high-frequency bands in fine detail.
+Boundary wavelets enable us to work with higher-level wavelets, which the machine learning literature has largely ignored thus far.
 As we demonstrate in the next section, wavelet packets allow visualization of frequency information while, at the same time, preserving local information.